Mexican Slang Books

 PUTA -- short for prostituta, this word means "whore," but is more extensively used.
 This is what a Mexican would say if he hammered his finger.
 Puta madre is so much worse, a pretty close equivalent to the modern American use of "mother fucker."
 Hijo de puta means "bastard," "whore's son," or "son of a bitch," but worse.

-The other book pictured here, Mexican Expressions is a bit more tamed down, but worthwhile.
+The other books pictured here, are a bit more tamed down, but worthwhile.